MicrosoftDocs/azure-dev-docs/python/tutorial-vs-code-serverless-python-05.md

 ---
 title: Deploy Azure Functions in Python with Visual Studio Code
-description: Tutorial part 5, deploying Python function code to Azure and learning how to stream logs and sync settings between a local project and Azure.
+description: Tutorial step 5, deploying Python function code to Azure and learning how to stream logs and sync settings between a local project and Azure.
 services: functions
 author: kraigb
 manager: barbkess